Dozens of soldiers, fighters killed in Baloch separatist attack in Pakistan

 The officer said three other paramilitaries were seriously injured while two escaped unharmed.

-A Baloch separatist group has claimed responsibility for the attack on the paramilitary, according to AFP.
+In a statement, the Baloch Liberation Army claimed responsibility for the attack on the paramilitary, but gave a lower death toll of 17.

-At least 11 of the attackers were killed in what the military described as “clearance operations” on Saturday.
+At least 11 of the attackers were killed in what the military described as follow-up “clearance operations” on Saturday.

 Pakistan’s Prime Minister Shehbaz Sharif in a statement condemned the attack.